Maryamlaine/Project2/README.md

 Plot 3: A sub-dashboard that provides increased granularity by examining routes between selected airports.
 Details include a barchart showing flight delays by airline, number of airlines per flight route, average time of delays (both arrival and departure), cancellation rates, and the reason for delays.

-You can click [here!] (https://flight-delay-2020.herokuapp.com/)to deploy the Heroku app.
+You can click [here!] (https://flight-delay-2020.herokuapp.com/) to deploy the Heroku app.